funcwj/aps/doc/code.md

 ## `aps.task`

-Supported task in aps. `Task` class is responsible for computation of an user-specific objective function, which is defined in the `forward` function.
+Supported task in aps.
+The `Task` class is responsible for the computation of an user-specific objective function, which is defined in the `forward` function.
 The supported task are shown below:

 * `LmXentTask`: for LM training
 * `CtcXentHybridTask`: for CTC & Attention based AM training